wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Statics Analysis/Concurrent Systems.md

 ## [[Static Equilibrium#rotat|Rotational Equilibrium]] in Concurrent Systems
 Rotational equilibrium in a concurrent system typically involves less complexity regarding [[Moment|torque]] since any forces acting through the same point do not create torque about that point.

-	Thus, if the forces are truly concurrent, the body does not experience rotational effects due to these forces.
-		However, this assumption depends strictly on the perfect concurrency of all force vectors at a single point, which is an idealized scenario.
+In a concurrent system, if the point of concurrency is chosen as the axis of rotation, the moment arm is zero, resulting in zero torque.

+However, if a different point (not the point of concurrency) is chosen as the axis of rotation, there will be a non-zero perpendicular distance (moment arm) from this point to the lines of action of the forces.
+	This non-zero moment arm results in the generation of torque by each force about the chosen axis of rotation.
+		Therefore, in a concurrent system, forces can still generate torque if the axis of rotation is not at the point of concurrency, due to the existence of a non-zero moment arm.

 - **At the Point of Concurrency:**
 		- If you calculate the moment about the point where all force lines intersect (the concurrency point), the moment arm is zero, and thus the moment is zero.
+			- I.e. Calculating the moment of a point- that point being the actual point of concurrency.
+				- And thus there would be no perpendicular distance.
 - **At Any Other Point:**
 		- If you calculate the moment about a different point (not the concurrency point), there will be a non-zero perpendicular distance from that point to the lines of action of the forces.
 Here, the forces can indeed create a moment because there is a lever arm.
 ### [[Moment]] of a Force
 The moment of a force about a point is a measure of its tendency to cause a body to rotate around that point.
 	It's often referred to as torque, but in [[Statics Analysis|statics]], it is typically called a moment.